 Pasta: I prefer penne pasta for this recipe, but others will work too.
 Rigatoni,Gemelli, medium shells, or bow ties work great.
 You just want to ensure that there are plenty of cracks and crevices to carry that scrumptious sauce.
 For a little extra texture, you can use whole-wheat pasta, or substitute a gluten-free version if needed.

-This is purely optional, but I do like to add a teaspoon of dill to my powdered ranch seasoning.
+Add Dill: This is purely optional, but I do like to add a teaspoon of dill to my powdered ranch seasoning.
 I find that it gives it that extra refreshing flavor that people love but just can’t quite put their finger on!

 Also, you want to make sure and use an alfredo sauce that you really like since it will be the base of your chicken bacon ranch pasta.
 If you don’t love it straight out of the jar, you won’t like it any better in your pasta dish!

-Storing this chicken bacon ranch pasta is easy but you aren’t likely to have many leftovers.
+- How Long Can You Keep This In The Fridge?
 Just put your leftovers in an airtight container with a secure lid and toss them in the fridge.
-Be sure that your fridge is set at or below 40-degree Fahrenheit for proper food storage and reserve the 2-hour serving rule as recommended by the FDA.
+Be sure that your fridge is set at or below 40-degree Fahrenheit for proper food storage.
+It will last 3-5 days in the fridge.

+- Can You Freeze This?
 Yes!!
 You sure can but do not bake it beforehand.
-Prepare as directed and then cover securely and freeze.
-I find that it helps to line the top with wax paper or to lightly grease tin foil to prevent it from sticking to the top of that beautiful chicken bacon ranch pasta.
+I like to line the top with wax paper or to lightly grease tin foil to prevent it from sticking to the top of the pasta then do a double layer of hotel wrap, then freeze it.
+Yes, how you wrap in plastic is incredibly important and makes a huge difference in how your food is preserved in the freezer!
+Here’s how to hotel wrap.

-One of the things that I have done many times is mix up a batch and pour it into two smaller casserole pans.
+- One of the things that I have done many times is mix up a batch and pour it into two smaller casserole pans.
 Then one goes into the oven and the other goes into the freezer.
 Voila!
 You’ve got a wholesome nutritious ready-made meal that everyone is going to looove.

-The only single items that can really be prepped ahead of time are the bacon and the chicken.
+- The only single items that can really be prepped ahead of time are the bacon and the chicken.
 Depending on how far ahead you are prepping, those items can be cooked and frozen if you don’t want to throw the whole dish together.

 Recipe Variations

-There are some great things you can add to this chicken bacon ranch pasta in the sea of cheesy dreams.
+More Veggies: There are some great things you can add to this chicken bacon ranch pasta in the sea of cheesy dreams.
 Green peas, broccoli or spinach help up the veggie ante and they taste fantastic covered in cheese sauce (plus it’s a great way to get some extra veggies in the kiddos).
 Cauliflower or mushrooms aren’t bad either.

-What Other Cheesy Chicken Dishes I Can Try?
+More Cheesy Chicken Dishes

 Chicken Bacon Ranch Pasta